State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 Stay calm and listen to them.
 Show your concern and tell them that you will do your best to solve the problem that they face.
 Don’t act like you don’t care for their concerns.

-Employee feedback is an opportunity for an organisation to make changes.
+Employee feedback is an opportunity for an organization to make changes.
 Even though it can be a bit hard to thank an employee for their negative feedback, it is important to show them that their feedback is taken into consideration.
-You can use it in a constructive manner to fine tune the processes.
+You can use it constructively to fine-tune the processes.

 Dealing with angry employees is a manager’s nightmare.
-Sometimes employees might not always display anger aggressively, but you can see it all through their body language like rolling eyes, sighs etc.
+Sometimes employees might not always display anger aggressively, but you can see it all through their body language like rolling their eyes, sighing etc.

 Toxicity spreads fast, and therefore, to save other team members from facing trouble, it is sometimes useful to let go of toxic employees.